 Michie, PT, Badcock, DR, Bartlett, PF, Bekkers, JM, Bourne, JA, Castles, A, Egan, GF, Fornito, A, Hannan, AJ, Hickie, IB, Mattingley, JB, Richards, LJ, Schofield, PR, Shum, DHK, Stu-Art, GJ, Vickers, JC & Vissel, B 2016, 'Australian Brain Alliance', NEURON, vol. 92, no. 3, pp. 597-600.View/Download from: Publisher's site

-Morris, GP, Wright, AL, Tan, RP, Gladbach, A, Ittner, LM & Vissel, B 2016, 'A Comparative Study of Variables Influencing Ischemic Injury in the Longa and Koizumi Methods of Intraluminal Filament Middle Cerebral Artery Occlusion in Mice.', PLoS ONE, vol. 11, no. 2, pp. 1-34.View/Download from: UTS OPUS or Publisher's site
+Morris, GP, Wright, AL, Tan, RP, Gladbach, A, Ittner, LM & Vissel, B 2016, 'A Comparative Study of Variables Influencing Ischemic Injury in the Longa and Koizumi Methods of Intraluminal Filament Middle Cerebral Artery Occlusion in Mice.', PLoS ONE, vol. 11, no. 2, pp. 1-34.View/Download from: Publisher's site

 The intraluminal filament model of middle cerebral artery occlusion (MCAO) in mice and rats has been plagued by inconsistency, owing in part to the multitude of variables requiring control.
 In this study we investigated the impact of several major variables on survival rate, lesion volume, neurological scores, cerebral blood flow (CBF) and body weight including filament width, time after reperfusion, occlusion time and the choice of surgical method.
 Using the Koizumi method, we found ischemic injury can be detected as early as 30 min after reperfusion, to a degree that is not statistically different from 24 h post-perfusion, using 2,3,5-Triphenyltetrazolium chloride (TTC) staining.
 We also found a distinct increase in total lesion volume with increasing occlusion time, with 30-45 min a critical time for the development of large, reproducible lesions.
 Furthermore, although we found no significant difference in total lesion volume generated by the Koizumi and Longa methods of MCAO, nor were survival rates appreciably different between the two at 4 h after reperfusion, the Longa method produces significantly greater reperfusion.
 Finally, we found no statistical evidence to support the exclusion of data from animals experiencing a CBF reduction of <70% in the MCA territory following MCAO, using laser-Doppler flowmetry.
 Instead we suggest the main usefulness of laser-Doppler flowmetry is for guiding filament placement and the identification of subarachnoid haemorrhages and premature reperfusion.
 In summary, this study provides detailed evaluation of the Koizumi method of intraluminal filament MCAO in mice and a direct comparison to the Longa method.

-Clark, IA & Vissel, B 2015, 'A Neurologist's Guide to TNF Biology and to the Principles behind the Therapeutic Removal of Excess TNF in Disease', NEURAL PLASTICITY.View/Download from: UTS OPUS or Publisher's site
+Clark, IA & Vissel, B 2015, 'A Neurologist's Guide to TNF Biology and to the Principles behind the Therapeutic Removal of Excess TNF in Disease', NEURAL PLASTICITY, vol. 2015.View/Download from: Publisher's site

-Clark, IA & Vissel, B 2015, 'Amyloid : one of three danger-associated molecules that are secondary inducers of the proinflammatory cytokines that mediate Alzheimer's disease', BRITISH JOURNAL OF PHARMACOLOGY, vol. 172, no. 15, pp. 3714-3727.View/Download from: UTS OPUS or Publisher's site
+Clark, IA & Vissel, B 2015, 'Amyloid : one of three danger-associated molecules that are secondary inducers of the proinflammatory cytokines that mediate Alzheimer's disease', BRITISH JOURNAL OF PHARMACOLOGY, vol. 172, no. 15, pp. 3714-3727.View/Download from: Publisher's site

 Parkinson's disease (PD) is a chronic neurodegenerative disease characterized by a significant loss of dopaminergic neurons within the substantia nigra pars compacta (SNpc) and a subsequent loss of dopamine (DA) within the striatum.
 Despite advances in the development of pharmacological therapies that are effective at alleviating the symptoms of PD, the search for therapeutic treatments that halt or slow the underlying nigral degeneration remains a particular challenge.
 Activin A, a member of the transforming growth factor β superfamily, has been shown to play a role in the neuroprotection of midbrain neurons against 6-hydroxydopamine (6-OHDA) in vitro, suggesting that activin A may offer similar neuroprotective effects in in vivo models of PD.
 Using robust stereological methods, we found that intrastriatal injections of 6-OHDA results in a significant loss of both TH positive and NeuN positive populations in the SNpc at 1, 2, and 3 weeks post-lesioning in drug naïve mice.
 Exogenous application of activin A for 7 days, beginning the day prior to 6-OHDA administration, resulted in a significant survival of both dopaminergic and total neuron numbers in the SNpc against 6-OHDA-induced toxicity.
 However, we found no corresponding protection of striatal DA or dopamine transporter (DAT) expression levels in animals receiving activin A compared to vehicle controls.
 These results provide the first evidence that activin A exerts potent neuroprotection in a mouse model of PD, however this neuroprotection may be localized to the midbrain.

-Morris, GP, Clark, IA & Vissel, B 2014, 'Inconsistencies and controversies surrounding the amyloid hypothesis of Alzheimer's disease.', Acta Neuropathologica Communications, vol. 2, pp. 1-21.View/Download from: UTS OPUS or Publisher's site
+Morris, GP, Clark, IA & Vissel, B 2014, 'Inconsistencies and controversies surrounding the amyloid hypothesis of Alzheimer's disease.', Acta Neuropathologica Communications, vol. 2, pp. 1-21.View/Download from: Publisher's site

 The amyloid hypothesis has driven drug development strategies for Alzheimer's disease for over 20 years.
 We review why accumulation of amyloid-beta (Aβ) oligomers is generally considered causal for synaptic loss and neurodegeneration in AD.
 We elaborate on and update arguments for and against the amyloid hypothesis with new data and interpretations, and consider why the amyloid hypothesis may be failing therapeutically.
 We note several unresolved issues in the field including the presence of Aβ deposition in cognitively normal individuals, the weak correlation between plaque load and cognition, questions regarding the biochemical nature, presence and role of Aβ oligomeric assemblies in vivo, the bias of pre-clinical AD models toward the amyloid hypothesis and the poorly explained pathological heterogeneity and comorbidities associated with AD.
 We also illustrate how extensive data cited in support of the amyloid hypothesis, including genetic links to disease, can be interpreted independently of a role for Aβ in AD.
 We conclude it is essential to expand our view of pathogenesis beyond Aβ and tau pathology and suggest several future directions for AD research, which we argue will be critical to understanding AD pathogenesis.